sdg9/YLandsSave/README.md

 # Hosting

 ## Pull the latest save
-1. Navigate to your YLands directory
+Navigate to your YLands directory and run
-2. Run `git pull`
+1. `git pull`

 ## Upload the latest version (after you finish hosting)
-1. Exit the game (YLands can be running).
-2. Navigate to your YLands directory
+Exit the game (YLands can be running), navigate to your YLands directory and run
-3. Run the following
 1. `git commit -am "New save"`
-    2. `git push`  (this part should take a few seconds as it will upload a 18mb file)
+2. `git push`

+#2 should take a few seconds as it will upload a 18mb file

 # Fringe benefits
 - If something bogus happens (one of our computers blows up, Anthony joins and steals all our goodies, etc) we'll have a restore point for every game session.